tracefy/laravel-prometheus-exporter/README.md

 # Laravel Prometheus Exporter

-A prometheus exporter package for Laravel and Lumen.
+A prometheus exporter package for Laravel.

 ## Introduction